trust-mfn-berlin/animals-as-objects/vault/story.silkworms.md

 <figcaption>

-_Silkworms and honeybees appear together in this popular-scientific depiction of insects from 1794.[^10]_
+_Silkworms and honeybees appear together in this popular-scientific depiction of insects from 1794.[^10] (All rights reserved.)_

 </figcaption>